RobertsBatars/ai-node-builder/node_creation_guide.md

 ## 10. Advanced Feature: Creating Event Nodes

-Event nodes are a special category of nodes that, instead of being triggered by an input, listen for an external event (like a webhook or a message queue) and start a new workflow run when that event occurs.
+Event nodes are a special category of nodes that, instead of being triggered by an input, listen for an external event (like a webhook, message queue, or user input) and start a new workflow run when that event occurs.
 This enables powerful features like parallel workflow execution and integration with external systems.

 ### The `EventNode` Class